ArmanMadani/Stat-133-Project/README.md

 **report** - Contains our final written report of our project

+  * final_report.Rmd
+  * final_report.html
+  * final_report.pdf

-**resources** - Empty
+**resources** - Directory for resources (empty)

 Instructions:
 -------------
-*When viewing this project, make sure to always open the project by opening the project file: `Stat133Project.Rproj` and then selecting files you wish to explore through RStudio.*
+*When opening this project, please make sure to always begin by opening the project file: `Stat133Project.Rproj` and then selecting files you wish to explore through RStudio.*

-To initialize the project:
+To initialize this project:

   1. Begin by clicking on the project file: `Stat133Project.Rproj` and opening it with RStudio.
   2. Using Rstudio's file navigation system on the bottom right corner, open `skeleton.R` and run the entire file to initialize the project by gathering and cleaning data.